moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

 * daily schedule
   * !! consistency is important: always meet, even if the work is behind schedule; plan ahead: if we can't make a standup, reschedule ahead of time.
   * daily standups (max 5/week)
+    * 6am/3pm - 8am/5pm: Slack
+      * discuss everything that can be discussed well via text
+      * we can try voice huddles later, maybe that will work in lieu of Zoom
     * 7AM MT (4PM Goma); duration: 10 to 30 minutes
       * Duncan will open the Zoom meeting up 15 minutes before the start time; Moise will connect 15 min ahead to allow for issues like rain (unpredictable internet)
     * Moise brings up any blockers, questions, training, reports what was completed yesterday, discuss plan for today.